The title page of ,"Doctor Syntax in search of The Picturesque."

 Doctor Syntax loses money on the races at York.

-The part of the story I found most engaging is the surreal, Battle of The Books, Canto XXV.Doctor Synatx has a dream or it could be described as an hallucination.
-Syntax in his dream sees devils and angels in the forms of the books of the learned at war against the ledgers of the bankers and the tradesmen.
-The books of philosophy and learning win out just as he has won by selling his book of his ,"Picturesque," journey, to the publisher who at first rejected him.
-A friendly Lord put a word in for Syntax.
-The London Iinstitute, in Syntax’s tale, where the books of learning and philosophy are destined to be housed, is close to the financial heart of the city in Coleman Street.
+The part of the story I found most engaging is the surreal, Battle of The Books, Canto XXV.Doctor Syntax has a dream or it could be described as an hallucination.
+The London Iinstitute, where the books of learning and philosophy are destined to be housed, is close to the financial heart of the city in Coleman Street.
 The heart of learning set within the heart of trade.This is not lost on Ben and his erudite students.
 The London Institute today has become The London University of The Arts set over six campuses around London and one of the foremost Art colleges in the world.

 Syntax arrived back at home to his sensorious wife.

-When he arrives home Doctor Syntax says nothing at first of the wealth he has made from selling his book.
-She berates him for laziness and wasting his time and informs him of all the bills he has to pay.
-He sits there calmly and nonchalantly produces a £20 note .
-She is amazed.
-Her attitude changes immediately.
-He tells her that more £20 notes are where that comes from.
-Suddenly she becomes the doting wife.
-Right at the end of the story he is provided with his own parish by Squire Worthy from Cumberland, who he has befriended on his journeys and impressed by his knowledge and humility and love for his fellow man.
-The parish role will provide him and his wife with a good income.
-Cumberland is an area of the country that Syntax loves.
-It is the quintessential picturesque landscape of course, the home also of William Wordsworth.Their relationship becomes amorous and there is talk of their sexual appetite returning and desire for a child is discussed.
-A complete transformation.
-Syntax is a happy man even though he knows the harsh unforgiving side of his wife.
-Money has made all the difference.
+But by the end of the story money has made all the difference.
 You wonder if William Combe is saying that a husbands income makes for a happy marriage?
 When you look at the marriages at the end of a Jane Austen novel all the happy couples are well off.
 Some more than others but all are in a good financial situation.
 Only George Wickham and Lydia are in straightened circumstances and that is mainly because of Wickhams profligacy.
 So Jane Austen is probably saying the same thing.
 A happy marriage is a marriage based on good finances.

-The map showing the route through The City of London, The Battle of The Books took place.
+The map showing the route through The City of London where, The Battle of The Books, took place.

-There are two maps included in the text.
+There are two maps that two of Ben's students created included in the text.
 One shows the journey around England Doctor Syntax makes showing a circuitous route from Syntax's home near Bath on to Oxford, then northwards to York and across to Cumberland and The Lakes then south to Liverpool and onwards to London before returning home.
-The other, a map of London shows the route the books in The Battle of the Books take.Today you or I can follow that same London route along the same roads and streets.
+The other, a map of London, possibly Ben's students have used the 1806 Wallis map of London, shows the route the books in The Battle of the Books take.Today you or I can follow that same London route along the same roads and streets using the map in this edition.
 It is a part of London that covers at least two thousand years of history and events.
-But to keep it to the time of William Combe and Doctor Syntax we can explore those places.
+But to keep it to the time of William Combe and Doctor Syntax we can explore those places they knew.
 Doctor Johnson, William Blake, Lord Byron , Jane Austen and a little more recently Charles Dickens are all connected to this same part of London.
 I can’t leave out mentioning Dickens because The City , the Inns of Court such as the Inner temple, are integral to so many of Dickens novels.
-The Battle of The Books, would make a great walk in London today.
-There is so much to discover., streets and alleywas to explore, hidden courtyards, all mentioned in Doctor Syntax.
+This map of the Battle of The Books, would make a great walk in London today.
+There is so much to discover, streets and alleyways to explore, hidden courtyards, all mentioned in Doctor Syntax.

-This book is an informative and very entertaining read.
+This book is an informative and very entertaining read helped immensely by Ben and his students.
 We can laugh and cry along with Doctor Syntax.
 Although on the surface it appears to be a comedy, like all comedy it has pathos, and makes deep observations about life.

 You can buy the book in the UK on Amazon: